rechrtb/RepRapFirmware/src/Movement/Axis and drive allocation and release.md

    We store the assumed initial machine position and the corresponding user position in all MSs (MovementState::Init) We also store the endpoints in the DDA rings (MovementState::Init)

-- When steps/mm or microstepping is changed (M92 and M350):
+- When steps/mm or microstepping is changed (M92 and M350): DONE
-   We need to adjust lastKnownEndpoints, the motor positions and the endpoints in the DDA ring by the ration of new to old steps/mm.
+   We need to adjust all sets of endpoints (lastKnownEndpoints, the motor positions and the endpoints in the DDA ring) by the ratio of new to old steps/mm.
    This matters especially on a delta where the assumed initial position does not correspond to the endpoints all being zero.

 - When we execute G92: DONE